Skip to main content

 (Replace teddy with the username you created previously)

 The changes will take effect the next time you launch Local Desktop.
+If something goes wrong, you can always delete this config file and restart as root.